-The street signs in the movie marked the location as being on the corner of Broadway and Steiner.
+The street signs in the movie marked the location: the corner of Broadway and Steiner.

 How the house looks today, shown from the corner we never see in the movie (via inetours):

 When Robin Williams died in 2014, the house became a kind of shrine for his fans.
 His Napa Valley Estate is now on the market:

-An arsonist recently set two blazes outside the “Mrs. Doubtfire” house.
+In 2015, an arsonist set two blazes outside the “Mrs. Doubtfire” house.
 Fortunately, the homeowner was able to put both of them out before too much damage was done.